 The bill amends the State School Aid Act of 1979, specifically section 104b, to update the requirements for the Michigan merit examination administered to high school students.
 It mandates that districts must administer the examination to 11th graders and to 12th graders who did not take it in 11th grade.
 The examination will include a college entrance test, a work skills test, and the Michigan Student Test of Educational Progress (M-STEP).
-Notably, beginning with the 2025-2026 school year, students will have the option to waive the work skills test through a process that requires parental consent.
-Additionally, the bill emphasizes the importance of providing informational resources to students and parents about the workforce readiness assessment.
+Notably, beginning in the 2025-2026 school year, students will have the option to waive the work skills test through a parental consent process.
+Additionally, the bill emphasizes the importance of providing detailed performance reports to parents or legal guardians and teachers, ensuring that the examination meets quality management standards, and includes specific deadlines for the assessment process.

 Statutes affected: